liefery-it-legacy/it-career-ladder/product-management-roles/Product_Manager_1.md

 * You can estimate the business value of a feature request or bug fix and prioritize them accordingly.

 **Process & Tooling**
-* You have learned which tools we use for which job and for which communication purpose and you know how to use them.
+* You have learned which tools we use for at which stage of our process to communicate with stakeholders and engineers and you use them effectively.
 * You can describe the process that a feature takes from the first description of a problem until it is deployed to production.

 **Know the capabilities of our technology stack**